Kalkallo: Planning

-Kalkallo has been a focus of a number of town planning ideas since colonisation, but did remain largely undeveloped until the 2010s.
-There are a number of housing developments current being planned and built.
+Kalkallo has been a focus of a number of town planning ideas since colonisation, but remained largely undeveloped until the 2010s.
+Since then, a number of housing developments have been planned and built.

 Garden City

-As part of the publication We Must Go On: A Study of Planned Reconstruction and Housing Frederick Oswald Barnett, along with W.O.
-Burt and Frank Heath, focused on improvement of housing in Australia and Melbourne after World War II.
-Barnett and Burt played a significant role in the Housing Investigation and Slum Abolition Board and the garden city movement was a central focus proposed to solve the slum problems in Melbourne.
-Frank Heath was an architect who produced town plans based on garden city principles, and plans for Kalkallo as a garden city are printed in We Must Go On.
-The book does not detail the motives for these plans, however they were never implemented, and as a result Kalkallo remained a small township.
+As part of the publication We Must Go On: A Study of Planned Reconstruction and Housing, Oswald Barnett, along with Walter Burt and Frank Heath, focused on improvement of housing in Australia and Melbourne after World War II.
+Barnett and Burt played a significant role in the Housing Investigation and Slum Abolition Board, set up in 1936, and the garden city movement was a key concept in plans to solve the slum problem in Melbourne.
+Frank Heath, an architect, produced town plans based on garden city principles, and plans for Kalkallo as a garden city were printed in We Must Go On.
+The book did not detail the motives for the plans and they were never implemented.
+As a result, Kalkallo remained a small township.

 Urban Growth Boundary

-Melbourne's Urban Growth Boundary was extended to include Kalkallo in 2010.
-It was designated as part of the Urban Growth Zone in 2012.
+In 2010, Melbourne's urban growth boundary was extended to include Kalkallo.
+In 2012, it was designated as part of the Urban Growth Zone.
 Urban sprawl is a divisive topic in Melbourne, as it is claimed to ease housing affordability, but can have significant impacts on the environment, as well as social impacts such as isolation due to a lack of transport infrastructure.
 The Victorian State Government has expanded the Urban Growth Boundary several times since 2002 as a result of the Melbourne 2030 plan (later known as Melbourne@5million).
 Melbourne 2030 introduced the notion of creating a limit on urban expansion.
 However, since the implementation of Melbourne 2030, the boundary has been extended, which is contradictory to a key objective.
 Plan Melbourne, established in May 2014 highlighted the need for the Metropolitan Planning Authority to establish a permanent urban boundary to replace the urban growth boundary, and restrict further expansion.

 Today

-Kalkallo, until the 2010s, was a small town servicing the highway trade and surrounding agricultural district.
+Until the 2010s, Kalkallo was a small town serving the highway trade and surrounding agricultural district.